 Previously, Ms. Gabel was a fellow in the CSIS Defense and National Security Group, where her research was in the area of U.S. defense strategy, use of force, and nuclear weapons policy.
 From 2010 to 2012, she was executive officer to the president and CEO of CSIS.
 In this position she assisted the CEO in the daily and long-term operations of the Center and supported its research and programmatic agenda.
-She was coeditor of the CSIS “Global Forecast” in 2011, 2012, and 2013.
+She was coeditor of the CSIS “Global Forecast” from 2011 to 2014.

 Earlier, Ms. Gabel was an associate at the Cohen Group, where she consulted for international companies with business in Europe, the Middle East, and the Persian Gulf, and served as press assistant to former secretary of defense William Cohen.
-Ms. Gabel has also worked in Modeling, Simulation, Wargaming, and Analysis at Booz Allen Hamilton and in the Brookings Institution’s Foreign Policy Studies.
-She has done volunteer development work in Tanzania, Cambodia, Thailand, the Dominican Republic, and the Czech Republic.
 Ms. Gabel holds a M.A. in international relations from Yale University and a B.A. in international relations from Stanford University.
 She is a native of France.